Alexa Canady: Early life and education

 Alexa Irene Canady was born in Lansing, Michigan in 1950 to Clinton Canady Jr., a dentist, World War II veteran, and graduate of Fisk University and Meharry Medical College.
 Her mother, Elizabeth Hortense Canady, was an educator and civil rights leader who served as the 18th National President of Delta Sigma Theta Sorority and helped establish the Delta Research and Educational Foundation.
 Both parents emphasized the importance of perseverance, discipline, and education, values they instilled in Alexa and her younger brother, Clint Canady III.

-Despite experiencing racial prejudice during her early education, Canady excelled academically and graduated with honors from Lansing Everett High School in 1967, where she was recognized as a National Achievement Scholar.
+Despite experiencing racial prejudice as one of the only Black students in her school during her early education, Canady excelled academically and graduated with honors from Lansing Everett High School in 1967, where she was recognized as a National Achievement Scholar.

 She enrolled at the University of Michigan and initially majored in mathematics but later switched to zoology after a period of uncertainty about her academic direction.
 In 1971, she earned her Bachelor of Science degree and became a member of Delta Sigma Theta.
 During college, her participation in a summer program for minority students in medicine helped solidify her decision to pursue a medical career.

 Canady graduated cum laude with her M.D. from the University of Michigan Medical School in 1975 and was inducted into Alpha Omega Alpha, the national medical honor society.